Scripture: John 14:27-31

 "Come, follow Me, says the Lord.
 Do you love?
 He has hastened on,

-trials, insults, the cross, and death.
-Why do you hesitate?
-Look,
+Him there?
+Through trials, insults, the cross, and death.
+Why do

 Scripture quotations from Common Bible: Revised Standard Version of the Bible, copyright 1973, and Ignatius Edition of the Revised Standard Version of the Bible, copyright 2006, by the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.
 Citation references for quotes from the writings of the early church fathers can be found here.